 N.1.
-TESTING PROCEDURES. - Commercial weights should be tested on a precision balance using standard weights which when used without correction, the errors do not exceed 25 percent of the smallest tolerance to be applied.
+TESTING PROCEDURES. - Commercial weights should be tested on a precision balance using standard weights the errors of which, when used without correction, do not exceed 25 percent of the smallest tolerance to be applied.
 (See Sec.
 1.11; Fundamental Considerations paragraphs 3.2. and 3.3.)